Virgílio Clímaco Damásio: Government of Bahia

 In the troubled period that followed the Proclamation of the Republic, Bahia experienced moments when changes in the regime seemed to lead to a confrontation between the diverse and confused currents that manifested themselves – first against the new order and then, before its inevitability, favorable.

 Despite this, there was no continuity solution among those who ruled the state at the time: it was up to the Legislative Assembly, still elected in the empire, by its president Augusto Guimarães, to take over the provisional government.

 The head of the medical school, Manuel Vitorino, had been appointed to the highest position in the state.
 However, refusing to take office in a barracks, he ceased to assume the government, for a period of thirteen days – a time when the position was occupied by Virgílio Damásio who, for all intents and purposes, became the first governor of Bahia in the republican period.

 Damásio, along with other Republicans, had celebrated the proclamation on the afternoon of November 16, 1889, in a concentration in front of the São Pedro Fort.
 At night, an unusual confrontation had threatened the Republicans who were celebrating: the group was severely attacked by black adherents of the monarchy, defenders of Princess Isabel, members of a militia called " Black Guard " ...
 With police intervention, the order was made in the city.

-Finally assuming Manuel Victorino, he is unable to remain in office.
-Away, Marshal Hermes Ernesto da Fonseca – brother of Deodoro da Fonseca and father of the future president, Hermes da Fonseca, takes over.
-Already old and in fragile health, the marshal is only five months in charge of the position, which he passes to the vice governor – during all this time, Virgílio Damásio.
+Finally assuming Manuel Victorino, he was unable to remain in office and Marshal Hermes da Fonseca took over.
+Already old and in fragile health, the marshal was charge of the position for five months.
+He passed the position back to the vice governor during his governor ship, Virgílio Damásio.

-In a definitive way, therefore, Damásio takes office on September 14, 1890, and rules until November 15 of the same year – a time when he promoted the reform of the teaching of legal medicine in the state and instituted the state constituent.
+Damásio took office on September 14, 1890, and ruled until November 15 of the same year, during this time he promoted the reform of the teaching of legal medicine in the state and instituted the state constituent.